ChrisHegarty/hammingBench/README.md

 on 32 32-bit int values at a time - effectively loading 4 32-bit int values into
 a single 128-bit register.
 And it does this 8 times, which covers 1024 bits per loop iteration.

+This int variant vectorizes (uses NEON SIMD) when it unrolls, whereas the long variant does not.
+The result is that the unrolled int variant processes twice as many values per iteration of the unrolled loop, when compared to that of the long variant.

 ```
  ;; B12: #	out( B11 B13 ) <- in( B15 B11 ) Loop( B12-B11 inner main of N92 strip mined) Freq: 9.80518e+06